-The Student Conduct & Resolution Board, convened by the Dean of Students, is made up of two students elected by peers, two professional staff and two faculty members appointed by the President of the University.
-One professional staff or faculty member will be appointed as a Chairperson.
-The Chairperson is a non-voting member except in the event of a tie vote.
-The Student Conduct & Resolution Board appointments are for a one-year term for students and a two-year term for faculty/staff.
-The Student Conduct & Resolution Board serves as an administrative unit and does not conduct its proceedings as a judicial tribunal nor is it likened to a court of law.
+The Student Conduct & Resolution Board, convened by the Dean of Students, is made up of two students elected by peers (generally SSU EC Vice-President and Attorney General or other SSU EC members if necessary), two professional staff appointed by the Vice President of Administration and two faculty members appointed by the Dean of Faculty.
+One professional staff or faculty member will be appointed as a Chairperson.The Chairperson is a non-voting member except in the event of a tie vote.